raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

     ]
 ```

-And thus, we can take a two-dimensional array, turn it into a quad tree, rotate the quad tree, and convert it back to a two-dimensional array again:
+And thus, we can take a two-dimensional array, turn it into a quadtree, rotate the quadtree, and convert it back to a two-dimensional array again:

 ```javascript
 quadTreeToArray(